DatapaloozaCO/PaloozaWizard/README.md

    python scraper.py URL_TO_SCRAPE
    ```

-3. The framework will generate a Python script in the current directory, ready for you to use for scraping.
+3. Abracadabra!
+The framework will generate a Python script in the current directory, ready for you to use for scraping.

 ## Example